 Another thing that dictates how water tastes is where it comes from.
 If you get water from a well, for example, then there might be a mineral or chalky taste because it’s passing through limestone.
 If you get distilled water, it’s distilled to remove anything that’s been dissolved in it so it might have almost no taste at all.
 Either way, Dasani is tap water and that definitely adds to the taste of it.

 Also, where the water is collected matters.
 If the water is from near the beach, there might be a slight scent of sulfur because of microbes in the groundwater.
 If it’s purified and it comes from rivers or lakes, this makes it have an earthy, organic taste because of the leftover bits of decomposing plant matter in your water.
 Then, when you live in cities like New York or San Francisco, you can have reservoir water that starts from mountains that have a very clean and distinct taste.
-You’ve also probably have a drink of spring water and tasted all of the minerals that alter the flavor of it.
+You’ve also probably had a drink of spring water and tasted all of the minerals that alter its flavor of it.

 All of these things can deeply affect how your water tastes and some people won’t like the taste that occurs because of these things.
 That’s why many people don’t like Dasani because they aren’t into the treated tap water taste.

 The source of Dasani is local municipal tap water supplies.
 This means that the water comes from the tap water of a city or town.
 While this water is filtered at bottled water plants before it’s bottled and sold.
-Places Dasani source its water from include Michigan, Arizona, Colorado, Minnesota, and California.
+Places Dasani source its water from including Michigan, Arizona, Colorado, Minnesota, and California.
 Dasani bottles internationally in many locations, like in the United Kingdom or in places in Malaysia.

 Filtration and Purification Process